AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 -   Subscribe to a CoPilot offer at the Amazon Web Services (AWS) Marketplace and accept the terms and conditions (this is described in the first step of the procedure if you haven't done this yet).
 -   Verify that your AWS account has been created in your controller.
 You create your AWS account by navigating to Controller > Account > Access Accounts > +Add New).
 -   Verify that your controller instance has the IAM role `aviatrix-role-ec2` attached to it.
 The CoPilot deployment will fail if this role is not attached to your controller.
--   Obtain the login credentials of your Aviatrix Controller user account; the account must have admin permissions.
+-   Obtain the login credentials of your Aviatrix Controller user account.
+Use a controller user account that has full admin permissions.
+To confirm that the user account has full admin permissions, log in to your Controller, go to Accounts > Account Users, and verify the "Permissions Groups" column is set to **admin** for the account in question.
 -   Obtain the login credentials of the user account to be used as the CoPilot service account.
 See `About CoPilot User Accounts`_.
 -   Obtain the CoPilot customer ID provided by your Aviatrix Sales representative.
 See `CoPilot Customer IDs and Licensing`_.
 -   Obtain the number of *data instances* to deploy for your cluster.
 Work with your Aviatrix Sales representative to determine the minimum data instances you should deploy in the cluster for your specific environment.
 For more information, see `Minimum Instance (VM) System Requirements for CoPilot`_.